 Limitations

-- The complexity of regular expressions can make them difficult to understand and write — test your pattern carefully before applying it across your full catalog.
+- Regular expressions can be hard to write.
+Test your pattern carefully before applying it across the full catalog.

-- Overly complex regular expressions can lead to unexpected results or errors.
+- Overly complex patterns can produce unexpected results.

 Extract remove function